 "I think of economics as a universal subject for universally curious people.
 No matter your interests, economics instills a logic and order to almost any issue or policy question.
 If understanding things makes you happy, then economics will make you happy too."

-Steve Furnagiev is an applied macroeconomist with a specialty in the consequences of structural change in international finance and time-series econometrics.
-His dissertation examined the role of macroeconomic fundamentals and risk in exchange rate determination.
-In doing so, he explored the consequences of structural change in market microstructure, and tested a new model of risk a la Imperfect Knowledge Economics.
-During graduate school, Steve spent time studying at the Kiel Institute for the World Economy in Kiel, Germany, and at the University of Copenhagen.
-At Goucher, Steve teaches courses in macroeconomics, econometrics, and history of economic thought.
-When he is not teaching, Steve is thinking about teaching.
-He also enjoys cooking, listening to podcasts, playing video games, and watching TV.
+Steve Furnagiev is an applied macroeconomist with a focus in the consequences of structural change.
+His work involves the intersection of international finance and time-series econometrics, with specific interests regarding the role of macroeconomic fundamentals and risk in exchange rate determination.
+Steve is also developing a parallel research agenda in behavioral economics, and is currently working on conducting a field experiment to test a behavioral rationale for the classic public goods problem.
+At Goucher, Steve teaches courses in macroeconomics, econometrics, history of economic thought, and behavioral economics.
+When he is not teaching, Steve is thinking about teaching, and about trends in higher education.
+He also enjoys cooking and listening to podcasts, and organizes a podcast club at Goucher.

 Research, Scholarship, Creative Work in Progress